laconicwolf/SiteKick/README.md

-# SiteKick.py
+# SiteKick.py and Invoke-SiteKick.ps1
-Sitekick is a tool designed to pull some basic information from a website.
-It was specifically developed to scan environments with thousands of hosts that may be running hundreds or thousands of web services listening on standard or non-standard web ports.
-Sitekick takes a text file containing URLs (http(s)://ipaddr:port) as input, and will send a web request (via Python requests) to each URL and will record the URL it was redirected to (if redirected), the website Title (if <title></title> tags are present), and Server type (if a server header is present).
-If the title tag is not present, sitekick will use PhantomJS to launch a silent browser and browse to the site, as occasionally titles are generated only when JavaScript is detected.
-This redirect, title, and server information is either output to the terminal or a CSV file (or both).
-Additionally, sitekick can perform dirbusting if specified, and the directories will either be defined within the script, or a local file containing directories can be specified.

-This repository also contains Invoke-SiteKick.ps1 and web_addr_generator.py.
-Invoke-SiteKick is a slightly leaner version of SiteKick.py but written in PowerShell.
-No browser emulation or dirbusting yet, but works well.
-Just import the script, and Get-Help Invoke-SiteKick for usage instructions.
-Web_addr_generator.py is a script used to generate URLs for your environment that can be used in sitekick.py or Invoke-SiteKick.
-Usage instructions follows the intructions for sitekick.
+SiteKick.py and Invoke-SiteKick.ps1 are tools designed to pull some basic information from a website.
+They were specifically developed to scan environments with thousands of hosts that may be running hundreds or thousands of web services listening on standard or non-standard web ports.
+The tools take a URL or a file containing URLs (http(s)://ipaddr:port) as input, and will send a web request (via Python requests or Invoke-WebRequests) to each URL and will record the URL it was redirected to (if redirected), the website Title (if <title></title> tags are present), and Server type (if a server header is present).
+The tools are slightly different, with the Python script being more full featured.
+This repository also contains web_addr_generator.py which is a script used to generate URLs for your environment that can be used in sitekick.py or Invoke-SiteKick.
+Usage instructions for web_addr_generator.py follows the intructions for sitekick.py and Invoke-SiteKick.

+## sitekick.py
+While pulling information from the site, if the title tag is not present, sitekick will use Selenium and PhantomJS to launch a silent browser and browse to the site, as occasionally titles are generated only when JavaScript is detected.
+This provides more thorough title detection when compared to Invoke-SiteKick.
+The captured information (URL, redirect, title, server) is either output to the terminal or a CSV file (or both).
+Additionally, sitekick.py can perform dirbusting if specified, and the directories will either be defined within the script, or a local file containing directories can be specified.

-## Dependencies
+## Dependencies for sitekick.py
 This script requires many non-standard libraries, which should all be available via pip.
 PhantomJS is also required, and can be downloaded either via a package manager or from http://phantomjs.org/download.html.

 ## Usage for sitekick.py